-Understanding color theory and how color combinations work together is one of the keys to successful home interior design.
+Understanding color theory and knowing which color combinations will work together is one of the keys to successful home interior design.

 Color is one of the most powerful and effective tools for changing the appearance of any room.
 It can visually expand or shrink a space, raise and lower ceilings and even influence the way you feel.

-Whether you are staging your home for sale, or redesigning for your own satisfaction, a better understanding of color theory will give you the confidence to select paint colors, fabric samples, and accessories that will complete your home decor.
+Whether you are staging your home for sale, or just changing your home decor, a better understanding of color theory will give you the confidence to select paint colors, fabric samples and add art and accessories to your home decor.

-Avoid faux wall finishes like sponging, glazing, stucco and embossing, as these styles are simply too taste-specific to attract that larger audience of buyers you need.
-See interior colors for home staging.
+Avoid faux wall finishes like sponging, glazing, stucco and embossing, as these styles are simply too taste-specific to attract that larger audience of buyers that you need.

 We all respond to specific colors differently, for instance, a cool blue may be relaxing for one person, yet depressing for another.

-It's important to consider the use of each room when planning your home design.
+It's important to consider the use of each room when planning your paint colors.
 You need to ask yourself what kind of mood you want to create in each space.
-Restful colors in a bedroom may not work as well in the kitchen, for instance.

-Warm colors are good choices for active rooms, such as kitchens, dining rooms and children's rooms.
-Cool colors are successful in restful areas, like bedrooms and bathrooms.
+Warm paint colors are good choices for active rooms, such as kitchens, dining rooms and children's rooms.
+Cool paint colors are successful in restful areas, like bedrooms and bathrooms.

 Cool colors - Cool colors, (blues, violets and greens) work well in bedrooms because they absorb light instead of reflecting it.
 The room will “feel” cooler as a result.
 Plus, cool colors recede and can make a small room seem larger.